 Everybody loves a mystery — and one of the biggest mysteries in our universe is dark matter.
-Scientists around the world are working together to come up with ideas, and to build experiments that are trying solve the mystery of dark matter.
-It seems to make up part of the universe that we don’t know much about yet.
-Scientists are not sure if dark matter is a new type of particle, or if it could be explained by new physics.
+Scientists around the world are working together to come up with ideas, and to build experiments that are trying to solve the mystery of dark matter.
+Dark matter seems to make up most of the matter in the universe, but we don’t know much about it yet.
+Scientists are not sure if dark matter is a new type of particle, or if it can be explained by new physics.
 Learning about it will teach us more about our universe and our place in it.

-SNOLAB is Canada’s deep underground science laboratory and there are different types of dark matter experiments there.
+SNOLAB is Canada’s deep underground science laboratory and there are different types of dark matter experiments there that people all over the world work together to build.
 The experiments that are looking for dark matter underground at SNOLAB are designed to record dark matter particles passing through them.
-There are many more experiments around the world looking for dark matter.
-Some experiments use telescopes that look deep into space to learn about dark matter, and there are other experiments smash particles together to try and make dark matter.
+There are many more experiments around the world that are looking for dark matter.
+Some experiments use telescopes that look deep into space to learn about dark matter, and there are other experiments that smash particles together to try and make dark matter using huge particle colliders.

-Students are invited to design original visual artworks, in any medium, that explore the theme of dark matter.
+Participants are invited to create an original piece of visual artwork, in any medium, that explores the theme of dark matter.
 This can include the mystery of dark matter, the role that it plays in the universe, the science behind it, the people studying it, or anything they find interesting about this topic.
-Be as creative as you like.
-Imagine a dark matter particle or a dark matter superhero.
-Dream up a design for your own experiment or travel deep into space following your imagination.
-This contest is part of SNOLAB’s participation in Dark Matter Day.
+Participants can be as creative as they like, letting their design shine as bright as the stars!
+Imagine an individual dark matter particle, or how it holds the universe together!
+They could dream up their own cosmic blueprint for an experiment or travel deep into space following their imaginations into the oldest parts of the universe.
+Looking for inspiration?
+View the submissions from last year here!

-This contest is open to all Canadian and international students aged 4-19 and will be organized into the following categories:
+This contest is open to everybody!
+Categories will be organized into the following:

 Submissions will be judged based on originality, innovative techniques, interpretation of the theme (dark matter), and the overall appearance of the artwork.